 •GEEO Classroom action plans for your group (This is sent 10-30 days before departure)

 Every traveler is different and therefore spending requirements will vary.
 Some travelers may drink more than others while other travelers like to purchase more souvenirs than most.
-Please consider your own spending habits when it comes to allowing for drinks, shopping and tipping.
-Please also remember the following specific recommendations when planning your trip.
+Please consider your own spending habits when it comes to allowing for drinks, shopping, and tipping.
+Please look at our “Costs” tab when planning your trip.

 The Namibian currency is the Namibian Dollar (NAD), which is equivalent to the South African Rand.